VisualizationPicayune/VisualizationPicayune.github.io/_posts/2015-06-16-cropping-images.md

  - color_distances
 ---

+How to crop images depends on what you're going to do with them.
+If you're simply going to display part of one,

+Two cases: when it's yours and ...

 For an upcoming graph reproduction I wanted to display part of a image The You've got an image and y
 Given that you've l